Optimum currency area: European Union

 OCA theory has been most frequently applied to discussions of the euro and the European Union.
 Many have argued that the EU did not actually meet the criteria for an OCA at the time the euro was adopted, and attribute the Eurozone's economic difficulties in part to continued failure to do so.
 Europe does indeed score well on some of the measures characterising an OCA (such as symmetry of shocks).
 Poloz (1990) concluded that a European Monetary Union should be viable since the variability of real exchange rates in Europe was similar to that between Canadian regions.
 This work was cited by the European Commission itself in the 1990 report One Market, One Money.
 By looking at the correlation of a region's GDP growth rate with that of the entire zone, the Eurozone countries show slightly greater correlations compared to the U.S. states.
 However, it has lower labour mobility than the United States, possibly due to language and cultural differences.
 In O'Rourke's paper, more than 40% of U.S. residents were born outside the state in which they live.
-In the Eurozone, only 14% people were born in a different country than the one in which they live.
+In the Eurozone, only 14% of people were born in a different country than the one in which they live.
 In fact, the U.S. economy was approaching a single labor market in the nineteenth century.
 However, for most parts of the Eurozone, such levels of labour mobility and labor market integration remain a distant prospect.
 Furthermore, the U.S. economy, with a central federal fiscal authority, has stabilization transfers.
 When a state in the U.S. is in recession, every $1 drop in that state’s GDP would have an offsetting transfer of 28 cents.
 Such stabilizing transfers are not present in both the Eurozone and EU; thus, they cannot rely on fiscal federalism to smooth out regional economic disturbances.
 The European crisis, however, may be pushing the EU towards more federal powers in fiscal policy.
+A 2022 study, based on synchronization of monetary policy recommendations, finds that non-euro area members in Central and Eastern Europe fit the euro area as well as the core euro area countries.